chrisbanes/haze/docs/usage.md

 Each styling property (such as `blurRadius`) is resolved seperately, and the order of precedence for each property is as follows, in order:

-- Value set in [HazeChildScope](../api/haze/dev.chrisbanes.haze/-haze-child-scope/index.html), if specified.
+- Value set in [HazeEffectScope](../api/haze/dev.chrisbanes.haze/-haze-effect-scope/), if specified.
-- Value set in style provided to hazeChild (or HazeChildScope.style), if specified.
+- Value set in style provided to hazeEffect (or HazeEffectScope.style), if specified.
 - Value set in the [LocalHazeStyle](../api/haze/dev.chrisbanes.haze/-local-haze-style.html) composition local.

 ### Styling properties